JonathanSawyer/WorkflowApplication/README.md

 ## Workflow Types
 ### Create Workflow
-On approval creates a record in the live record.
+On approval creates a live record.

 ### Delete Workflow
-On approval sets an Archive flag on the live record.
+On approval sets an archive flag on the live record.

 ### Update Workflow
 On approval updates the live record